Jamie3213/Projects/README.md

 * [Reverse geo-coding](https://github.com/Jamie3213/reverse_geocoding): using Elasticsearch to encode spatial coordinates with census block level information.

-* Azure App Service API: using Python we make a simple Flask REST API, Dockerise it and deploy to Azure App Service.
+* Azure App Service API: using Flask we make a simple REST API, Dockerise it and deploy to Azure App Service.

 * [What3Words](https://github.com/Jamie3213/what3words): using Python, PostgreSQL, and PostGIS to create a miniature What3Words clone.